What is the Law Regarding Employment in Granby?

 Employment law refers to the body of laws in Granby that govern employees, employers, and independent contractors.
 Employment issues that are regulated by these laws include hiring policies, wage amounts, and termination procedures.
 Employment law in Granby should be understood by employers and employees.

 "At-Will" vs. Contract Employment Terms

 "At-will" employment is the most common form of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
 "At-will" employment implies that either the employer or employee may end the job at any time for any reason, so long as it is not illegal to do so In the instance that the employer and employee have an employment contract, regulations from both the state and federal government will apply to the city of Granby

 Anti-Discrimination laws in Granby

 The laws applicable for citizens of Granby typically make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
-Individuals who live in the city of Granby are required to follow laws which employers from discriminating based on particular classes.
-These classes include race, gender, disability, national origin, and age.
+Granby residents must follow laws which prohibit employer discrimination against members of various classes.
+These classes include age, gender, race, religion, disability, and national origin.

 Claims for employment discrimination can be filed with an administrative agency such as EEOC.
 Lawyers often specialize in employment discrimination.